Dennis Heeney

 A provincial CoR party was also founded in 1984, and Heeney replaced Douglas Edmondson as its leader shortly thereafter.
 The party ran fifteen candidates in the provincial election of 1986, placing second in four rural, anglophone ridings.
 Heeney, running in the riding of Minnedosa, received 1508 votes for a third-place finish.

 Although this result was fairly respectable for a newly formed party, it disappointed many CoR supporters who hoped that at least a few of their candidates would be elected.
 The party declined in status, and became marginalized after the bilingualism controversy died down.

 Heeney continued to lead the party into the election of 1988.
 The Manitoba CoR fielded fourteen candidates, although none came close to being elected.
 Heeney, running again in Minnedosa, received 820 votes for a fourth-place finish.

 Heeney appears to have resigned as Manitoba CoR leader soon after the election.
 He returned to municipal politics, and served as reeve of Elton from 1978 to 2001.
-Heeney died on Wednesday, November 15, 2006 at the age of 73 years.